mxsrdesu/mxsrdesu/README.md

 ---

 ## 🛠 Projects
+- 🧠 Founder at some closed SaaS that helps automate PR code reviews & updating documentation with AI agents (coming soon!) 🤖📝
+- 👨‍💼 CTO / Tech Lead at a data-driven FoodTech startup, where lots of analytics and Computer Vision things happen 🍽📈

-- Frontend Engineer at [**Lama Cash**](https://t.me/LamaAppBot) – Telegram mini app to earn money by playing simple games and watching ads 💸🎮
+- 🎮 Frontend Engineer at [**Lama Cash**](https://t.me/LamaAppBot) — Telegram Mini App that lets users earn by playing games and watching ads 💸
-- Creator and maintainer of some [**circular videoplayer library**](https://github.com/ShibiTube/react-telebubble-player) for React projects 🎥🔄
+- 🎥 Creator & maintainer of [**circular videoplayer library**](https://github.com/ShibiTube/react-telebubble-player) — a circular video player library for React projects 🔄
-- Some CLI utility that helps with Adobe Animate banners (private use, closed-source) ✨📦
+- 📦 Author of some CLI utility that helps with Adobe Animate banners (private use, closed-source) ✨
-- Some closed SaaS that helps automate PR code reviews & updating documentation with AI agents (coming soon!) 🤖📝

 ---